SkygearIO/guides/cloud-db/basics/ios.md

 | `_owner`      | `ownerUserRecordID`        | `NSString` object of user id of owner           |
 | `_id`         | `recordID`                 | `SKYRecordID` object of record id               |

+Moare about Skygear database schema in [Database Schema][doc-database-schema].

 Learn how to query the Skygear reserved columns in [More About Queries](/guides/cloud-db/queries/ios/#querying-skygear-reserved-columns).